Snixy Kitchen

 I've loved writing since I was very young.
 My first writing partner lived across the street-we were in elementary school.
 We wrote and illustrated our own picture books, then sold them to our parents.
 In middle school it was pure luck that I met someone who not only liked writing as much as I did, but also liked Jurassic Park as much as I did.
 We wrote several versions of what would probably be referred to today as Jurassic Park fanfiction.
 And, of course, our Jurassic Park stories always starred Leonardo DiCaprio.
 I also rewrote Cruel Intentions at age thirteen, adding several words of conversation between Annette and Sebastian because as it was written, I wasn't convinced they were really in love.

-Who is your TV character spirit animal and why?
+Who is your TV character idol and why?

 Definitely Rachel Green from Friends.
 Growing up I always copied her hair.
 She loves fashion and if I had to do something other than writing, my dream job would be to work as a buyer, like she did.
 I also always, always, always wanted to date a paleontologist.
 My dinosaur fascination stretched beyond Jurassic Park, though I never wanted to take any of the science courses required to be a paleontologist, I just wanted someone to tell me the inside scoop on the latest dinosaur discoveries.